 Most of the time, the three authorization policies provided by MQ are sufficient to meet the business requirements.
 However, if you have authorization requirements with finer granularity, you can create a custom policy for access control.

 - Resource name: TopicA and TopicB;

 - Permission: the publishing permission, including the permission to create Producers and to send messages through SDK.

 For instructions on how to create a RAM user, see Create a RAM user.
-For more information about basic authorization operations and the concept of the user group authorization, see Attach policies to a RAM user.
+For more information about basic authorization operations and the concept of the user group authorization, see Authorize RAM users.